 Peru Hop Bus from Lima to Cusco

-At 9am, our first Peru Hop guide Paulo collected us from our hostel and took us down to the bus, where me met and collected the rest of the travellers in our relatively small group – about fifteen.
+At 9am, our first Peru Hop guide Paulo collected us from our hostel and took us down to the bus, where we met the rest of the travellers in our relatively small group – about fifteen.

 Lima to Paracas

-Our first stop was Paracas, a small seaside town about three hour’s down the coast from Lima.
+Our first stop was Paracas, a small seaside town about a three-hour down the coast from Lima.

 Leaving Lima